How liftstack works

 Events flow back and join the assignment ledger

-Each link in the email is tagged with tracking parameters that identify both the slot and the variant.
-When a recipient clicks, opens, converts, or triggers any tracked event, the events flow back to liftstack via webhooks or polling.
+For email and SMS, each link is tagged with tracking parameters that identify both the slot and the variant.
+For push and in-app, attribution works via profile-based assignment lookup.
+When a recipient clicks, opens, converts, taps, or triggers any tracked event, the events flow back to liftstack via webhooks or polling.

 liftstack joins each event back to the assignment ledger: “Profile 001 was assigned Hero Variant B and subsequently converted with a £67 order.”